Foreign involvement in the Syrian civil war: Jordan

-From at least the 2014 June Offensive in Iraq, ISIL leadership threatened to overthrow the monarchy of Jordan through invading Jordan once it took Baghdad (which ISIL never succeeded in doing).
-The Jordanian Air Force joined in the US-led bombing of ISIL in Syria.
-ISIL retaliated by firing into Jordan and sniping incidents increased at the border.
+From at least the 2014 June Offensive in Iraq, ISIL leadership threatened to overthrow Jordanian monarchy through by Jordan once it took Baghdad (which never happened).
+The Jordanian Air Force joined in the US-led bombing of ISIL.
+ISIL retaliated by increasing sniping at the Jordanian border.

 On 24 December 2014, a Jordanian fighter jet was shot down over Syria and its pilot, Jordanian Air Force lieutenant Muath Al-Kasasbeh, captured.
-This pilot was executed by burning in January 2015 and was later used to attempt to recover jailed terrorists.
-Jordan offered to make the exchange, but demanded "proof of life" first, this wasn't done, and the video of the pilot's execution was released.
-In response, the terrorists, Sajida al-Rishawi and Ziad al-Karbouli, were executed and Jordan took the lead on anti-ISIL bombing raids, claiming nearly a thousand militants were killed by air strikes in a week.
+He was executed by burning in January 2015 and was later used to attempt to recover jailed terrorists.
+Jordan offered to make the exchange, but demanded "proof of life".
+In response video of the pilot's execution was released.
+In response, terrorists Sajida al-Rishawi and Ziad al-Karbouli, were executed and Jordan took the lead on anti-ISIL bombing raids, claiming nearly a thousand militants were killed by air strikes in one week.

-In mid-2015 there were reports of plans for an invasion of Syria in order to set up a buffer zone within that country and away from its own border.
-This invasion never materialized.
+In mid-2015 reports of plans for a Jordanian invasion of Syria in order to establish a buffer zone.